Dang Good Inspiration for National Cleaning Week

 - Frequently used items should be easy to reach and put away.
 It prevents them from being left on the counter or floor.

 - Every item needs its place.
 If it sits randomly on the countertop, it needs to be in a bin or container, drawer or on a hanger or in the closet.

 - Every item and space should be easy to clean.
 Desktops, countertops, floors etc., should be easy to wipe, dust and vacuum.
 If you have too many small items on a countertop (like decorative figurines), enclose them in a glass case to keep the dust away.

 Small Cleaning Steps for Big Results.

 It is too easy to put off cleaning and organizing because it seems like a thankless task.
 It can also feel overwhelming when the entire home needs to be addressed.
 However, taking small steps now yields significant, lasting results.

 Use National Cleaning Week as the catalyst to tidy and organize your home.
 There are simple, quick actions you can take, plans you can make for the longer-term, inexpensive items you can purchase to keep things organized, and there is professional help to be had if needed.
 So mark your calendar for that last full week of March and get started.

 A Dang Good Deep Clean.

-Dang Good Carpet and Furnace Cleaning is always ready to take on your carpets, furnaces, ducts, windows, and upholstery in Calgary and nearby towns.
+Dang Good Carpet and Furnace Cleaning is always ready to take on your carpets, furnaces, ducts, windows, and upholstery in Calgary and nearby Locations.
 Make deep cleaning part of your National Cleaning Week activity or your annual spring-cleaning project.
 Call us to remedy disasters like pet stains or wine on the carpet.
 We are your local solution for your specialized cleaning needs.
+Give us a Call!